ayrna/orca/doc/orca-tutorial-3.md

 - One discriminant analysis proposal (KDLOR) [5].
 - One ensemble model (ORBoost) [6].

-The corresponding script for this tutorial, ([exampleMelanomaTM.m](../src/code-examples/exampleMelanomaTM.m)), can be found and run in the [code example](../src/code-examples).
+The corresponding script for this tutorial, ([exampleMelanomaTM.m](../src/code-examples/exampleMelanomaTM.m)), can be found and run in the [code example folder](../src/code-examples).
 Octave code is not shown here to simplify code, but it is included in ([exampleMelanomaTM.m](../src/code-examples/exampleMelanomaTM.m)).

 ## Proportional odds model (POM)